City Hall

 Self-guided tours

-Self-guided tours of public spaces on the first and second floors are possible during regular business hours.
-Grab a map at the tour desk and begin your journey!
+Want to explore at your own pace?
+Self-guided tours of the public spaces on the first and second floors are available during regular business hours.
+Pick up a map at the tour desk and start discovering!

 Today, the City is committed to working with Indigenous peoples and all residents to pursue a united path of reconciliation.